 Prior to SAP, Michael was Director of Engineering at Xtensory, a virtual reality startup company.
 He managed the delivery of three software products to market within fifteen months, including the XVS-Link standard device environment for virtual environments and applications.
 Before that, he was a principal engineer in Digital’s Software Usability Engineering group, one of the key industrial research groups that pioneered the usability methods taken for granted in today’s software development world.
-Michael has published extensively in the computer music and computer-human interaction literature, and has four patents for his past research.
+Michael has published extensively in the computer music and computer-human interaction literature, and has six patents.

 Michael received his B.S. and M.S. degrees in computer science from MIT.
 He researched music technology at the MIT Experimental Music Studio, one of the forerunners of the MIT Media Lab.
 His Scot software for musical score translation, originally developed for Music 11, became a standard part of the Media Lab’s Csound software package.

 Michael has sung tenor with many musical groups in the Silicon Valley and Boston areas.
 He currently sings with the West Bay Opera chorus in Palo Alto.
 From 2009 to 2013 he sang with the San Francisco Symphony Chorus, including the recording of Beethoven’s Symphony No. 9 on the SFS Media label.
-In 2008 he sang Mephistopheles in the staged premiere of David Ahlstrom’s opera Doctor Faustus Lights the Lights at City College of San Francisco.
+He has played the role of Pozzo in John Philip Sousa’s operetta El Capitan in a concert production with Lyric Theatre of San Jose, and sang Mephistopheles in the staged premiere of David Ahlstrom’s opera Doctor Faustus Lights the Lights at City College of San Francisco.
 Previously he has sung in choruses with the Boston Symphony, the Boston Pops, Symphony Silicon Valley in San Jose, Fremont Opera, and the Cabrillo Festival of Contemporary Music in Santa Cruz.

 Before starting singing, Michael was a trumpet player.
-An alumnus of the Interlochen Center for the Arts, his playing can be heard on Vox CDs and downloads of the MIT Symphony Orchestra in the music of Howard Hanson, Walter Piston, Samuel Barber, and Aaron Copland.
+An alumnus of the Interlochen Center for the Arts, his playing can be heard on Vox CDs and downloads of the MIT Symphony Orchestra in the music of Howard Hanson, Walter Piston, and Samuel Barber.

 This site contains nearly all of Michael’s published papers, plus links to other parts of his work.